Crizstian/ng2-blog-app/readme.md

 Angular 2 starter with TypeScript RxJS Gulp4 Express(Server) and MongoDB

+This repository is an example of how to build a Flux/Redux-like Angular 2 application using RxJs and Functional Reactive Programming.

 ### Blog App Structure

 The Blog App is developed using the Redux Pattern Where the project it's not using any Redux library,